kevinkh89/technical-writing/muitable-crypto-rates/README.md

 };
 ```

-the body would house lots of data and components so it is wise to move them into a component.make a file named `BodyRow.js` and change the `CoinTableBody` like so:
+the body would house lots of data and components so it is wise to move them into a component. make a file named `BodyRow.js` and change the `CoinTableBody` like so:

 ```js
 //CoinBody.js